pcbowers/focus-window/README.md

 ## :gear: Preferences

-To open the prefrences after installation, either navigate to the extension on the website or desktop app and click the preferences icon or run the following command:
+To open the preferences after installation, either navigate to the extension on the website or desktop app and click the preferences icon or run the following command:

 ```bash
 gnome-extensions prefs focus-window@chris.al